 (© Yale Program on Climate Change Communication)

-Solution aversion is quite simple.
-People are more likely to deny problems when they don’t like the solutions.
-There are two aspects to this, both of which impact our response to climate change.
-The first is tangible solution aversion.
-Addressing climate change means tangible changes in lifestyle – what we eat, how we travel, what and how much we buy and so on.
-Professor Hayhoe stresses that to be accepted, climate solutions must promote the cost of non-action and life-quality benefits for citizens in order to establish full support.
-The second is ideologically solution aversion.
-This is particularly prevalent in the US where many citizens have built their identity on politics which is often co-mingled with a climate change position.
-Professor Hayhoe suggests that this is a difficult hurdle to overcome and requires bonding with people over other common topics and disentangling climate change from politics.
+Solution aversion is similar: People are more likely to deny problems when they don’t like their solutions.
+There are two aspects to this phenomenon, both of which impact our response to warming climates.
+The first is tangible solution aversion, which comprises the changes in lifestyle required to curb individual carbon footprints which we feel in what we eat, how we travel, what and how much we buy and so on.
+The second is ideological solution aversion and is particularly prevalent in the US, where many citizens have built their identity on politics that often mingle with a specific climate change position.
+Professor Hayhoe suggests that this is a difficult hurdle to overcome and requires bonding with people over other common topics and disentangling climate change from politics as a whole in order to better communicate its urgency.

-However it is wrong to merely focus on the economic impact.
-Mary Robinson (Adjunct Professor of Climate Justice, Trinity College Dublin, Chair of the Elders, and former President of Ireland).and Enrico Letta (Leader of the Italian Democratic Party and former Prime Minister of Italy) emphasise that the urgency of climate change has always been raised by the world’s poorest countries.
-As well as the economic impact, one needs to look at the ripple effect on a wide number of issues including gender inequality, intergenerational encroachment, intensified climate refugee waves, industrial, technological and intellectual property imbalances, and insufficient access to natural resources in the southern hemisphere.
+It is, however, wrong to focus solely on the economic impact.
+Mary Robinson (Adjunct Professor of Climate Justice, Trinity College Dublin, Chair of the Elders, and former President of Ireland) and Enrico Letta (Leader of the Italian Democratic Party and former Prime Minister of Italy) emphasise that the urgency of climate change has always been raised by the world’s poorest countries.
+In addition to economic dangers, we must also consider the ripple effect on issues like gender inequality, intergenerational encroachment, intensified climate refugee waves, industrial, technological and intellectual property imbalances, and insufficient access to natural resources in the southern hemisphere.
 All these issues are forecast to increase with ongoing global environmental damage.

 Solar, wind and energy efficiency deliver around half of emissions reductions to 2030